abhishekdipu/notes-react/notes/react-hooks/00_why_hooks.md

 - binding of even handler is required in class component.

 - state varibale can be number, string, boolean, object , array

+## which hook for what?

+- useState/useReducer : for state
+- useEffect : for side effect(api calls)
+- useContext: for context api(using/updating state of 1 comp from other direclty)
+- useCallback/useMemo : for performance optimization